 Solvents Types to Avoid or Limit Use as Much as Possible Prior To Paint Correction:

 - Solvent Prep Solutions.
 These strip surfaces of traffic film, old waxes, and sealants, as a first step procedure.

 - Heavy Compounds Containing Aggressive solvents for “chemical cut”.
-These solvents actively swell the paint system in order to reach in matrix of the paint to cut deeper.
+These solvents intentionally swell the paint system in order to reach in matrix of the paint to cut deeper.